 - Greta Christina discusses sexism and racism in the skeptical and atheist communities, and about how being white and male-dominated will perpetrate itself in unhelpful ways.
 There is some overlap between these communities and geekdom, so it isn’t surprising to hear that some of the defensiveness is similar.

 Thanks to everyone who participated in the Where are all the men bloggers? thread, and a big “Welcome” to those who are new here.

 I’ve just shut down comments on that thread because a) the humour was getting a bit tired, and b) we were starting to see an influx of people who didn’t realise it was satire.

 Over the years, there has been a regular refrain of Where are all the women bloggers? coming from men bloggers, especially in the political sphere but also in tech blogging, business blogging, science blogging, and so on.

 Women make up slightly more than half of all bloggers.
-And we blog in all those areas.
+Starting a blog isn’t hard and we blog in all those areas.
 Yet somehow, men quite often don’t notice.

 The most recent iteration of this occurred a day or so back on Pollytics, an Australian political blog run by a guy who goes by the name “Possum Comitatus”.

 Something that has surprised me for a while on the gender balance of the Australian political net is the lack of big female political bloggers.
 We have Kim and Anna over at LP as a group blog, while Tigtog and Lauredhel at Hoyden touch on politics occasionally and do it well â€” but where are the dedicated Australian political bloggers of the likes of Wonkette or Pandagon that we see in the US?